 Jazz, Be bop & Jazz-rock

-Perhaps the vagaries that developed out of bop needed to be stopped, made simpler, less cool, more human when “barbershop” like “doo wop” then rock and roll arrived to bring back music’s lost harmonic, rhythmic predictability.
-But cool bebop’s, hipster influences did not go away: they continued in smallish and dark after bars closed clubs, and in fewer bar rooms to a diminishing clientel while interest in rock and roll became our current global infatuation with rock that has electronically consumed both classical music and jazz in performance and harmonic structure so that today when someone talks of jazz and jazz festivals I’m unsure of the kinds of performances they have in mind.
-Recently a man on CP24 television announced an up-coming jazz festival would be highlighted by Dianna Ross and Stevie Wonder both stars of a bygone pop, rock based era.
+Perhaps the vagaries that developed out of bop needed to be stopped, made simpler, less cool, more human when “barbershop” like “doo wop” then Rock and Roll arrived to bring back music’s lost harmonic, rhythmic predictability.
+But cool bebop’s, hipster influences did not go away: they continued in smallish and dark after bars closed clubs, and in fewer bar rooms to a diminishing clientel while interest in Fock and Roll became our current global infatuation with Rock that has electronically consumed both classical music and jazz in performance and harmonic structure so that today when someone talks of jazz and jazz festivals I’m unsure of the kinds of performances they have in mind.
+Recently a man on CP24 television announced an up-coming jazz festival would be highlighted by Dianna Ross and Stevie Wonder both stars of a bygone pop, Rock based era.